Duquesne University: MBA-Sustainable Business Practices

 The Palumbo-Donahue School of Business offers a full-time MBA-Sustainable Business Practices.
 This Sustainable MBA integrates sustainability-oriented coursework and consulting projects into the curriculum.
 This program has earned considerable recognition since its launch.
 In 2008, the program was awarded the Page Prize for excellence in business sustainability education.
-In 2018, Dr Robert Sroufe received the Aspen Institute "Ideas Worth Teaching" award, which recognizes professors and classes that redefine business education and practice.
+In 2018, Robert Sroufe received the Aspen Institute "Ideas Worth Teaching" award, which recognizes professors and classes that redefine business education and practice.
 In 2020, the program was recognized as the top sustainability-focused MBA in the United States and the fourth best program in the world by Corporate Knights magazine.

 Labor practices

-Like many US universities, Duquesne University has faced criticism for what has been described as hire-and-fire treatment of academics not on tenure track.
+Like many US universities, Duquesne has faced criticism for what has been described as hire-and-fire treatment of academics not on tenure track.
 Adjunct faculty have complained that they are paid approximately $12,000 annually for full-time work without the right to receive or buy into benefits or healthcare, and with the risk of their anticipated work being terminated with as little as two weeks' notice.
 Following concern that any complaints to administrators could lead to adjunct professors being dismissed, adjunct faculty have sought to unionize by joining the United Steelworkers union.
 Particular criticism was applied to the university after the death of Margaret Mary Vojtko, an adjunct who was removed by campus police from her office, where she had been sleeping as she could not afford to heat her house while paying for chemotherapy.
 On a contract that did not pay for insurance, her pay had recently been cut by approximately a third.

 The university has resisted attempts by adjunct faculty to join unions, arguing that its academic staff are exempt from employee rights due to its status as a religious institution.
 Former university president Charles Dougherty suggested that unionization "could lead to the compromise or loss of our Catholic and Spiritan identity".